Bitl/Black-Shades-Enhanced/README.md

 - Fixed all compiler warnings!
 - Includes the soundtrack!
 - Fixed an issue where disabling music would make the program hang.
+- A seperate mod called the Revenge mod.
+Your VIP is gone, so you have to defend yourself against hordes of assassins.

 All the new settings can be set in the config.txt the game generates.